 You will always lose approximately 15% of stain removal performance when you switch to cold water, regardless of your detergent.
 This is due to:

 Now enough big words.
-We thought we’d take it back a couple decades to demonstrate this with an old primary school science lesson.
+We thought we’d take it back a couple decades to demonstrate this with an old primary school science lesson, which you can check out here.
 We took some blue and yellow food dye, added to both hot and cold water and watched what happened.
 The hot water disperses and mixes the dye much quicker than the cold water, acting as a more efficient vessel for whatever you add, notably laundry detergent.

 However, we aren’t at all anti-cold washes.
 In fact, we think that certain fabrics and circumstances benefit from a chillier cycle, and there are definitely benefits: